EnzymeAD/www/content/getting_started/Examples.md

 > Note: if the member function belongs to a class or struct with no member variables, it may be optimized away at the call site, which disrupts the argument ordering and leads to an error.
-In this case (objects without member variables), the arguments `enzyme_const, obj` can be omitted from the enzyme call.
+See: https://github.com/EnzymeAD/Enzyme/issues/1388 for more information on a workaround.

 A more general implementation of the wrapper function (that works with different objects and argument types) is given below: